 Thanks for stopping by my site!
 Here you can view my work, learn about me, and contact me.

-I am a 20 year-old journalist who cares about the issues that affect my generation.
+I am a 22-year-old journalist who cares about the issues that affect my generation.
 My mission is to make a difference by motivating young people to think and become aware of important issues through my videos and films.
 I have a passion for covering live events as they happen, and have always been fascinated by how media can connect us with history in the making.
+I also enjoy producing live events that make a difference on peoples’ lives.

 As far back as I can remember, I understood how media has the power to influence social action and politics.
 In 3rd grade I stayed up all night to watch the dramatic 2000 presidential election returns.
 As I filled in my “score card” of electoral votes, and saw how the media was reporting the historic swing vote, I realized that reporting and news was “the place to be,” and knew then that I had to be part of that process.
 When I was 12 years old, I launched Cat Eat Cat Productions, Inc. to produce short films, public service announcements, video messages, and news packages related to politics and social causes.